Nicolai1205/Unlimited-Spotify-Wrapped/README.md

     <li>Automated daily data collection and processing.</li>
     <li>Integration with Supabase for data storage and management.</li>
     <li>Coded without the use of the Spotipy Python package.</li>
+    <li>Simple dashboard with linecharts to track changes in music preferences.
+Free hosting & creation on trevor.io</li>
 </ul>

 <br>